stanfill/rotationsC/README.md

 *rotations*
 ========================================================
 A stable version (0.2) of the *rotations* package is available for download from CRAN.
-For MAC users, the current version (1.0) of *rotations* can be downloaded from GitHub.
-Windows users will need to download the repo, compile the C++ code and install locally.
+For Windows users, the current version (1.0) of *rotations* can be downloaded from GitHub.
+Mac users will need to download the repo, compile the C++ code and install locally.

 ### Installation instructions for Mac:
 ```